OctopusSamples/StepPackage-HelloWorld/README.md

 ### `ui.ts`

-The step form to be displayed by the Octopus web UI is defined much the same was it was with the target.
+The step form displayed by the Octopus web UI is defined much the same as it was with the target.
 There are some subtle differences though:
 * It implements the `StepUI` type.
 * The first parameter to the `createInitialInputs` function can be an instance of `InitialInputFactories`, which provides the ability to create blank package references.
 * The second parameter to the `editInputsForm` function is an instance of `AvailableStepComponents`, which exposes a different widget set.